FINkit/development-environment/README.md

 * [Virtualbox 5.1.22](https://www.virtualbox.org/wiki/Download_Old_Builds_5_1) (newer versions do work, but we guarantee the version listed works)
 * [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

-_Note: Windows users will need to add the installation directory of Virtualbox to their `PATH` environment variable._
+_Note: Windows users will need to add the installation directory of Virtualbox to their `PATH` environment variable.
+This is to ensure that versions of both Vagrant & Virtualbox applications are supported prior to starting the development environment._

 _Note: Windows 7 and Windows 8 users will need to [upgrade Powershell to 5.1](https://www.microsoft.com/en-us/download/details.aspx?id=54616) if you use a version of Vagrant greater than 1.9.5._